-If you plan on bringing your pet to the Currituck Outer Banks, be sure to follow these safety tips:
+If you plan on bringing your pet to the Currituck Outer Banks, please follow these safety tips:

-Fleas and ticks are present on the Currituck Outer Banks, so make sure to apply your pet's medication in plenty of time so it can take effect.
+- Fleas and ticks are present on the beaches of the Outer Banks, so make sure to apply your pet’s medication in plenty of time so it can take effect.

 Moyock Animal Hospital